Research grants for Government

 →Apply for funding to work with overseas researchers in Luxembourg.
 Submit a collaborative research grant application within the remit of Arts and Humanities Research Council (AHRC) and Fonds National de la Recherche (FNR).
 You must be based at a UK research organisation eligible for AHRC funding.
 There is no limit on the value of the grant, the value specified within the summary page is an example.

-Grant$2MCloses 2027-03-31GBResearchAHRC responsive mode: standard research grant (Grant)
+Grant$2MCloses 2027-03-31GBResearchAHRC responsive mode: working with Brazilian researchers (Grant)

 Grant$2MCloses 2027-03-31GBResearchAHRC responsive mode: UKRI NSF-SBE lead agency (Grant)